 One of the first things I repeatedly heard from tourists in Manila is how much they dislike the food in The Philippines.
 After spending some time in the country I couldn’t have disagreed more.
 The food here is awesome!

-If you’re ever in Manila and looking to sample some local eats here’s a list of 29 Filipino dishes that I was wise enough to take a photo of.
+If you’re ever in Manila and looking to sample some local eats here’s a Filipino food list to get you started: 29 Filipino dishes that I was wise enough to take a photo of and totally recommend.
 Enjoy!

 1. Fresh Lumpia